University of Technology Sydney

 This subject is designed to develop an advanced understanding of immunology by presenting a detailed analysis of the molecular and cellular processes involved in the immune response.

-Practical sessions will enable you to learn and practice important immunological techniques commonly used in diagnostic and research laboratories, including isolation, differentiation and analysis of macrophage function, testing of splenic cell subsets and growth and evaluation of immune cell subsets.
+Practical sessions will enable you to learn and practice important immunological techniques commonly used in diagnostic and research laboratories, including isolation of bone marrow cells, differentiation into macrophages and analysis of macrophage function, testing of splenic cell subsets and growth and evaluation of immune cell subsets.

 Workshop sessions involve discussion of ethical issues in animal and human experimentation.